 Welcome to the Integrative Cell Biology Graduate Program.
 We are committed to training graduate students to be competent and competitive in pursuing an academic research and/or teaching career.
 The faculty strength is in eukaryotic cell biology with a strong emphasis in contemporary research problems in neurobiology, immunology and neuroimmunology.

 The program will foster an academic environment that will enable students to lead productive, creative, and ethical careers in the fields of cell biology, neurobiology, and anatomy.
+Research interests include: studies of the etiology of brain damage by alcohol, spinal cord injury and regeneration, neuronal transplants, steroid hormones, and neuronal development, examining pinealocyte differentiation, understanding and controlling pain, development of lymphoid cells in bone marrow and thymus, the nervous system-immune system connection, aging and gender difference in various immune responses, control of asthma, wound healing and tissue rejection after transplantation.
 Graduates will be competent researchers in the biomedical sciences.
 They also will be recognized as individuals who are capable of teaching gross anatomy, developmental biology, cell biology, histology, and neuroscience to students in the health sciences.